 The elements of the Purpose Statement can be in any order, however, the main characteristics shown here should be present.
 The Purpose Statement is active, descriptive, specific, and relates directly to the problem.

 The writing explains how the purpose (goal) will address the problem through the theoretical frame.
 A description of how the purpose will improve, influence, or solve the problem is included.
 What will the study accomplish?
 How will this study add value to the greater body of knowledge in education?
 The focus of the Purpose is on the future state of the situation after your research is complete.

 The Purpose explains the goals of the research study.
 It explains what to expect at the end of the story, in a general sense.
 Your writing details how the conflict is expected to be resolved.
 The Purpose sets the stage for the closing scene.

-The Purpose appears in Chapter 1 of the thesis, dissertation, and capstone projects.
-The literature review, however, does not have a specific heading for the purpose.
-Instead, the purpose of the literature review is presented in the introduction of the project.
+The Purpose appears in Chapter 1 of the thesis, and dissertation.
+A literature review project, however, does not have a specific heading for the purpose.
+Instead, the purpose of the literature review is presented in the introduction.